What is this subject about?

 A Level.
 This includes teaching, the police, nursing,

 What are the formal entry requirements for this course?

 In addition to the general entry criteria that the College requires, you will also need to achieve a minimum of a grade 4 in GCSE Maths and GCSE English Language, and ideally a grade 5 in GCSE Combined Science or GCSE Biology.

 Subject combination advice:

-Psychology combines well with any other subject.
-Many students combine it with another science subject such as Biology, Mathematics or Statistics.
+Psychology combines well with many other subjects.
+Many students combine it with another science subject such as Biology or Mathematics.
 Others combine it with Social Sciences and Humanities subjects, such as Sociology, History or Economics.
+Our experience is that taking it in combination with purely creative subjects works less well unless you have GCSE results significantly above the minimum entry requirements in Science, Maths and English.
 If you wish to study Psychology at university it is regarded as a science, and degree level Psychology has a heavy biological and statistical emphasis.

 What is the difference between Psychology and Sociology?

 Both subjects are interested in human behaviour, but ask different questions from a different perspective.
-For example in thinking about aggressive behaviour, Psychology might ask what makes individuals aggressive while Sociology might ask why violence has increased in society as a whole.
+For example, in thinking about aggressive behaviour, Psychology might ask what makes individuals aggressive while Sociology might ask why violence has increased in society as a whole.
 Psychology is a science and you will study explanations of behaviour based in Biology.
-A Level Psychology also has a strong emphasis on scientific research methods and statistical analysis of data, whereas A Level Sociology is more descriptive.
+A Level Psychology also has a strong emphasis on scientific research methods and statistical analysis of data.